 “God sent Jesus to demonstrate His great love for us in this way: Christ died for us while we were still sinners.”
 (Romans 5:8 (NCV) Perhaps the best example is God’s forgiving nature to forgive us through the death of His Son.

 Can we forgive? – Forgiveness is Love

-“You have heard that it was said, ‘Love your neighbor and hate your enemies.”
+“You have heard it was said, ‘Love your neighbor and hate your enemies.”
 But I say to you, love your enemies.
 Pray for those who hurt you.
 If you do this, you will be the true children of your Father in heaven.
-He causes the sun to rise on good people and on evil people, and he sends rain to those who do right and to those who do wrong.
+He causes the sun to rise on good and evil people, and he sends rain to those who do right and do wrong.
 If you love only the people who love you, you will get no reward.
 Even the tax collectors do that.
-And if you are nice only to your friends, you are no better than other people.
+And if you are nice only to your friends, you are no better than others.
 Even those who don’t know God are nice to their friends.
 So you must be perfect, just as your Father in heaven is perfect.
 (Matthew 5:43-48 NCV)

 Then Peter came to Jesus and asked, “Lord, when my fellow believer sins against me, how many times must I forgive him?
 Should I forgive him as many as seven times?”
 Jesus answered, “I tell you, you must forgive him more than seven times.
 You must forgive him even if he wrongs you seventy times seven.
 (Matthew 18:21-22 CNV)

-Our forgiveness cannot only come out from our mouth but from our hearts too.
-God sees our heart and we cannot lie that what we did is true forgiveness.
-When we sinned and ask for forgiveness from God and God granted that request, sin no more for God’s forgiveness made us whole.
+Our Forgiveness can come not only from our mouths but also from our hearts.
+God sees our hearts and we cannot lie that what we did is true Forgiveness.
+When we sinned and asked for Forgiveness from God and God granted that request, sin no more, for God’s Forgiveness made us whole.
 The penalty for sin is separation from God.